OpenSrcCM/CM-Plan-Site/README.md

 ### Automate From the Beginning

+A goal of the MDP is to have automation from the beginning to the end of the development cycle.

-To build automation from the initial GitHub clone:
+To build automation from the initial GitHub clone execution:
 1. Verify you have a ~/bin directory on your workstation.
 2. Copy ~/repo-workareas/CM-Plan-Site/app/bin/NE-startup.bsh ~/bin
 3. vim ~/bin/NE-startup.bsh